dgraph-io/dgraph4j/README.md

 ### Alter the database

-To set the schema, create an `Operation` object, and pass it to `DgraphClient#alter` method.
+To set the schema, create an `Operation` object, set the schema and pass it to `DgraphClient#alter` method.

 ```java